micknudsen/guessadapt/README.md

 # guessadapt

-Given a FASTQ file and a list of adapter sequences, `guessadapt` simply counts the number of occurences of each adapter and returns the most frequent.
+Given a FASTQ file and a list of adapter sequences, `guessadapt` simply counts the number of occurences of each adapter and returns sorted list of counts.
 That's it!

 ```